UMiamiLibraries/courses-and-workshops/Data-Management-Seminar-Series/syllabus.md

 - Understand file format choices and their implications for data sharing, data publication, and data re-use
 - Identify best practices for file system organization
 - Identify best practices for file naming conventions
-- Design a file system for your research
+- Select file formats and design a file system for your research

 > [Slides](slides/slides_02.html)